jeswr/blog/raw-posts/disambiguating-data-wallets.md

 z58DAdFfa9SkqZMVPxAQp...jQCrfFPP2oumHKtz
 ```

 The *issuer* keeps the private key a secret so that no-one can forge the signature.
-The *issuer* (Oxford) also tells *everyone* about their public key, for instance, by putting it on their website.
+The *issuer* (Oxford) also tells *everyone* about their public key, for instance, by putting it on their website in a [Controller Identifier Document (CID)](https://www.w3.org/TR/cid-1.0/).
 Putting this all together, we add the following information to the DPhil Award Credential:

 ```json
 {